MandeepDalavi/MandeepDalavi/README.md

 This is the place where I Open-Source stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning App Development, React and NodeJS
+- 🌱 I’m currently learning React and NodeJS
-- 💬 Ask me about anything related to Git/DSA/Hackathons/PC Build
+- 💬 Ask me about anything related to Git/DSA/Hackathons
 - 📫 How to reach me: [@mandeepdalavi](https://twitter.com/mandeepdalavi) or <a rel="me" href="https://www.instagram.com/mandeepdalavi/">instagram@mandeepdalavi</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a Night 🦉